AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem-addon-module/aem_on_premise_install.md

 # AEM on Premise Events

-This documentation is specific to AEM On Premise, to integrate with AEM as cloud service, please refer to our [AEM as cloud service documentation](aem_skyline_install.md).

 To install and configure the Adobe I/O Events package on AEM (version 6.5.x and above):

 1. [Set up your workspace in Adobe Developer Console](aem_console_setup.md)